Tomerg91/Lumea/memory-bank/systemPatterns.md

 ## Architecture

 Full-stack Progressive Web App (PWA) with a React TypeScript frontend, leveraging **Supabase for backend services (Auth, PostgreSQL DB, Storage, Realtime APIs)**.
-Node.js/Express backend for API endpoints and server-side logic.
+Node.js/Express backend for API endpoints and server-side logic. **The project is structured as an npm monorepo using workspaces (`client/`, `server/`).**

 ## Component Implementation Pattern